-A: Reach out to your Academic Advisor and ask them to update your catalog year to 2023 - 2024.
+A: Reach out to your Academic Advisor and ask them to update your catalog year.

 Q: It's been a while since I took the intro courses and I want to retake them to brush up on the skills.
 Am I able to do that?